 Big Maths is an approach to teaching number that aims to ensure that children are confident with number as they progress through school.
-It provides a rigorous and progressive structure and enables children to fully embed key skills and mathematical facts through fun and engaging lessons.
-It is based on 4 key elements which make up each maths lesson: CLIC.
+It provides a rigorous and progressive structure and enables children to fully embed key skills and mathematical facts through engaging lesson.
+We dedicate 20 minutes each day to basic skills and improving fluency.

 Daily Maths Lesson

 Each daily maths lesson begins with a CLIC session:

 Counting: Children learn to count forwards and backwards (progressing from whole numbers to ten through to counting in decimals and fractions) and to ‘count on’ from any number.

 Learn Its: Recalling basic number facts including all four operations (addition, subtraction, multiplication and division)